-This Clinic will detail the civil rights of persons with mental and physical disabilities and examine the explosive changes in the law and policy affecting the rights of children and adults with disabilities.
+This Clinic will detail the civil rights of persons with disabilities and examine the explosive changes in the law and policy affecting their rights.

 Student attorneys will also analyze and seek to implement broader policy and law reforms to accomplish these aims.
 The Clinic will also stress the roles of lawyers, advocacy organizations such as the Maryland Disability Law Center, the National Association of the Deaf Law Center, nonprofit organizations representing individuals with disabilities, courts, legislatures, and executive-branch agencies in promoting the rights of individuals with disabilities.

 There will be a weekly class and a supervisory tutorial to discuss the ethical, practical, and theoretical aspects of representing individuals with disabilities.
 The classroom component will include discussion of the history of exclusion and unequal treatment of individuals with disabilities; the federal civil rights laws as a means of remedying discrimination in employment, public accommodations, government services and other spheres of life; the rights of children and young persons with disabilities to a free, appropriate public education; and other federal public policies on disability, including the prevention of homelessness for the disabled poor, rights in support of community-based living; protection from physical abuse and other harms; nondiscrimination in housing; access to advocates to enforce civil rights; and other personal rights that raise unique disability related issues.
 Student presentations and guest speakers will be a regular part of the classroom component.